dfelinto/blender-manual/manual/modeling/geometry_nodes/utilities/float_compare.rst

 Mode
    :Less Than: True if A is smaller than B.
-   :Less than or Equal: True if A is smaller or equal than B.
+   :Less than or Equal: True if A is smaller or equal to B.
    :Greater Than: True if A is bigger than B.
-   :Greater than or Equal: True if A is bigger or equal than B.
+   :Greater than or Equal: True if A is bigger or equal to B.
    :Equal: True if A and B are the same.
    :Not Equal: True if A and B are different.